Close Menu

 6. Have Adequate Supervision

 It is not a great idea to swim alone, even if the said swimmer is an expert.
-If you have someone in the pool, there should be someone with enough experience supervising.
+If you have someone in the pool, there should be someone with enough experience supervising, preferably someone who has had CPR and first aid training.
 If Olympic swimmers can have lifeguards during their events, recreational swimmers are entitled to one too.

-Children are especially prone to swimming accidents, boisterous play, so they required eagle-eyed supervision.
+Children are especially prone to swimming accidents, and boisterous play, so they require eagle-eyed supervision.
 Let children know they cannot get into the pool without supervision and permission from an adult.

 Keep The Pool Clean at All Times